mwmlo/code-blue/README.md

 ## Development

 Code Blue is designed to run on iOS platforms, primarily on iPhones.
-The UI layout was designed on Figma, and the prototype can be viewed at: https://www.figma.com/file/IXyJRs2XBycFgbSsQM7iLD/CODE-BLUE?node-id=0%3A1
+The UI layout was designed on Figma, and the prototype can be viewed [here](https://www.figma.com/file/IXyJRs2XBycFgbSsQM7iLD/CODE-BLUE?node-id=0%3A1).

 The app itself is being developed in Swift 5 through Xcode.

 [![Run on Repl.it](https://repl.it/badge/github/mee-kell/code-blue)](https://repl.it/github/mee-kell/code-blue)

+If you are contributing, please remember to create a new branch, make your edits, execute `git pull --rebase upstream master` and submit your changes through a pull request!
+Do not edit directly to the master branch.

 Members: Leyla O., Carmen V., Beverly L., Michelle L.